 Coxwell Self-Binding Path Gravel is a remarkably easy to lay and its hard-wearing surface requires minimum maintenance and aftercare.

-The material formed in what was once a tropical lagoon at our Farringdon quarry, near Faringdon in Oxfordshire.
+The material formed in what was once a tropical lagoon at our Faringdon quarry in Oxfordshire.
 It is sponge gravel with a pH value of 7-8, making it neutral for planting.

 Combining sponge gravel and grit sand, it is screened to 30mm so that when rolled, it gives a fine, close textured surface.